Huizhou Guangdong, China Travel Guide

 Long-distance bus terminals often serve as important connection points for intercity travel.
 Check your departure terminal carefully.

 Large stations can be complex.
-Look for English signage, or use your translation app to ask for directions to specific platforms or gates.
+Look for English signage, or use your translation mobile app to ask for directions to specific platforms or gates.

 Navigating Huizhou offers diverse possibilities, from efficient public buses going to convenient ride-sharing apps.